Set up a UFT Developer grid node

 - Any capabilities required for your test to run.

 Capabilities describe the environment on your node machine, as related to testing applications.
 These can be conditions that the test needs in order to run, as well as environment conditions in which you want to test your application.
-Capabilities can include operating systems, browser types and versions, memory requirements, available frameworks, and so on.
+For example, capabilities can include operating systems, browser types and versions, memory requirements, or available frameworks.

 When running a test using a grid, the test includes a description of the environment to use.
 The description consists of capabilities, described in name-value pairs.
 The grid checks the capabilities provided by its nodes and selects one that matches the tests requirements.